pedrohtg/weasel/README.md

 _We also included our implementation of the Guided Networks._

-The paper where this method is presented was published in __
+The paper where this method is presented was published in 2021 34th SIBGRAPI Conference on Graphics, Patterns and Images (SIBGRAPI)/IEEE Transactions on Multimedia

 This is a **Pytorch** implementation.